LG E7P OLED 4K HDR HD TV Review

-The E7P also has very low input lag of approximately 21ms, which is idea for gaming.
+The E7P also has a very low input lag of approximately 21ms, which is ideal for gaming.

 OLED TVs produce the finest picture images of all current and past TV technologies in my opinion.
 The contrast rich images provided by LG’s E7P were bold, rich and dynamic with a deep sense of natural realism.